ror-community/ror-site/content/about/faqs.md

 ### **What metadata is included in a ROR record?**

 ROR is more than just an identifier: each record associated with a ROR ID contains useful information about the organization, including variant names such as acronyms and aliases, the organization's name in multiple languages, its location, its website, and any mappings to existing identifiers for the organization from external identification systems.
-ROR currently maintains two versions of its metadata schema.
-To learn more about the metadata included in ROR records, please see the documentation linked below.
+As of April 2024, ROR currently maintains two versions of its metadata schema.

 * Version 1 of the ROR metadata schema will be supported through at least April 2025.
 	* [Version 1 top-level data structure](https://ror.readme.io/v1/docs/data-structure)